w3c/wai-curricula/content/designer/information-design.md

 * create user interfaces that allow to filter data using different mechanisms such as search boxes or subsets of data
 * create user interfaces that allow to use the keyboard to navigate to specific pieces of data
-* create user interfaces that allow customizing the resultsthat are shown at a given time
+* create user interfaces that allow customizing the results that are shown at a given time

 ## Ideas to Assess Knowledge for Module